mithrandie/csvq/docs/_posts/2006-01-02-numeric-functions.md

 _return_
 : [string]({{ '/reference/value.html#string' | relative_url }})

-Convert a number to a string representing the number with thousands separators.
+Converts _number_ to a string representing the number with separators.

 ### RAND